What we do

 Phil works as a Business and Projects Manager within the Health Sector.

-Graeme is a member of Melton Chapel.
-He has a passion for connectivity and networking within the Christian church, and has been involved in communication and many outreach evangelistic projects since his late teens.
+Graeme attends Melton Chapel.
+He has a passion for connectivity and networking within the Christian Church, and has been involved in communication and many outreach evangelistic projects since his late teens.

 Graeme was a schoolteacher for 23 years.
 He headed a local interdenominational youth group, ‘National Young Life Campaign’, has been involved in religious broadcasting, is a local preacher, and has sat on various local committees, including Fact & Faith Films, The Good News Stand, and MAB.
-Following the publication of his first book, ‘Just A Thought’, he is now nearing completion of its follow up, ‘Just Another Thought’.
+Graeme has written two books, ‘Just A Thought’, and ‘Just Another Thought’.
 Graeme is currently managing director of two import businesses.

 Council of Reference